Gami13/Gami13/README.md

 - Note: Currently non-functional due to external authentication changes of the school's chosen system.

 ### [**WSV in Go**](https://github.com/Gami13/WSV-golang) (Go)
-- Created a Go implementation for the Whitespace Separated Values (WSV) format.
-- Developed a library for parsing and serializing structured data in a human-readable WSV format, addressing a gap in Go-specific solutions.
+- Developed a library for parsing and serializing structured data in a human-readable WSV format, which was not available for Go before.

 ### [**Discord Client**](https://github.com/ErisTeam/Strife) (Tauri, SolidJS, TypeScript, Rust)